Introduction

 But maybe it’s not just that USB-to-ethernet adapter that needs some more work though -- last time I went by the museum, all the port lights were off on the ethernet switch till I power-cycled it so maybe I should look at that first.

-I have also updated the highlighter’s logic in train-motion, and actually I like the updated logic even less than the original.
+I have also updated the highlighter’s logic in vision, and actually I like the updated logic even less than the original.
 Look at these stats:

 That’s terrible.
 Too many highlights.
 The thing is too sensitive, I need to change it to have some kind of adaptive threshold.
 Some of the highlights happen when no trains are moving, probably because the RTSP h264 stream is of subpar quality and very noisy, not to mention noticeable inconsistent frame rate.
 That’s why I need that wired ethernet to work.